 - I will not give any information about myself when I am on the Internet.

 After school clubs are offered to Year One and Year Two children in Computing by the company Computer Xplorers.
+In addition, the school runs a Computing Club at lunchtime to give children in Year One and Two extra practice in basic skills and grow in familiarity and confidence.
 The school offers opportunities for parents to come in and use the school Computing suite with their child before or after school if they would like to.
-In addition the school runs an Computing Club at lunchtime to give children in Year One and Two extra practise in basic skills and grow in familiarity and confidence.

-The Computing Co-ordinator runs a meeting for parents to explain the Computing curriculum annually.
+The Computing Subject Leader runs a meeting for parents to explain the Computing curriculum annually.

 Children at our school love Computing and especially using the computers and iPads.
 They make good progress and results show that many children achieve above the national expectations.